MicrochipTech/fpga-hls-examples/auto_instrument/README.md

 Now, open the ModelSim window and press Ctrl + R to refresh.

 You should see the signals for FIFOs arranged and grouped in an intuitive manner.
 You can expand the `User_Defined_FIFOs` group to see the signals for the FIFOs in the design.
 For example, here's the grouped signals for `fifo1` (after toggling on leaf names):

-**NOTE:** it is noticed that at times the modelsim displays error message in regards to "....clken" signals not found.
-This is a known issue.
-To solve this issue, go to line 257 of "C:\Microchip\Libero_SoC\SmartHLS\SmartHLS\lib\python\instrumentation\read_vcd.py" and change "clk" to "clk$".
-This issue will be fixed for the next release of Libero.

 ![alt text](assets/wave_template_grouping.png)